ppyrka98/Internet-and-Linux/internet.md

 Chrome or Safari.

 - Once it has loaded up, you proceed to type in the URL(Ex:https://www.google.com) for the website you wish to reach.
+This URL sends a request to the DNS(Domain Name Service) server that acts like a phone book, and searches through its system for the IP address(Ex:199.181.33.61) that will send you to that page.

+- Now that the IP was found, the browser tries to create a connection to the web server by opening up a socket connection, which is like the web browser checking if the site is still open, and if it is it connects.

+- After being connected to the website, you can now try to request to view a certain part of or information on the website like an article.
+Before doing this, it must check to see TCP/IP and HTTP.
+These two things will describe how the request you want to make must be formatted when being sent.

+-